 Well, now you’re talking!
 In addition to all the services TiVo can now provide, you can combine it with the vast amount of content that Direct TV offers and create a formidable competitor in the entertainment and data market.
 DIRECTV, as a dish provider alone, has a great number of channels you cannot find on cable or other dish networks.
 For example, they offer NFL content like no other.
 In recent years, DIRECTV has monopolized the rights to the popular “NFL Sunday Ticket” package, allowing viewers to watch literally every game in the country all at the same time.
 No cable television provider can say that, and in the United States, football is king.

-DirecTV with Tivo also offers over seven thousand channels of on-demand programming.
+DIRECTV with TiVo also offers over seven thousand channels of on-demand programming.
 Similar to streaming video, on-demand is available on almost every major cable and dish provider and allows the user to simply select any program they want and play it immediately.
 The content is determined by the provider itself and is generally subject to change.
-Combined with DirecTV and their impressive channel offering, this is more content than really any user could sift through and make total use of.
+But combined with DIRECTV and their impressive channel offering, this is more content than any user could sift through and use.